 2.4.4.3 Threatened and Endangered Species

-The proposed project "may affect, and is likely to adversely affect" three threatened and endangered species under the FESA.
+The proposed project "may affect, and is likely to adversely affect" three threatened and endangered species under the FESA: California tiger salamander, California red-legged frog, and Alameda whipsnake.
 Therefore, they are considered for cumulatively considerable effects.